The 7 Best Ways to Track Employee Training Progress and Results

 Analyze this feedback to assess how well the employee demonstrates the soft skills they’ve gained from training sessions.
 Some tracking tools, like iSpring Learn, can streamline this process by surveying colleagues, collecting responses, and generating insightful reports instantly.

-Thanks to modern employee training trackers, you can conduct on-the-job performance evaluations regularly.
-In this way, you can track employee training progress over time and compare current performance with past results.
+With a modern staff training tracker, you can conduct on-the-job performance evaluations regularly.
+In this way, you can track staff training progress over time and compare current performance with past results.

 This method involves the input of supervisors, who observe and document employee behavior and performance regarding the training courses they’ve received.